Rep. Joe Kennedy III to deliver State of the Union rebuttal: What to know

 Who is he?

 Kennedy is the son of Joe Kennedy II, a six-term Massachusetts congressman.
 He’s also the grandson of Sen. Robert Kennedy, who was assassinated in 1968.
 And his two great uncles are former President John F. Kennedy and former Sen. Edward “Ted” Kennedy.
-(It’s worth noting that in 1982 Sen. Edward Kennedy, along with other Democrats at the time, gave a pre-recorded response to former President Ronald Reagan’s State of the Union message.)
+(It’s worth noting that in 1982 Sen. Edward Kennedy, along with other Democrats at the time, gave a pre-recorded response to former President Ronald Reagan’s State of the Union message).

 Kennedy, currently serving his third term, was born and raised in Massachusetts.
 He’s a graduate of Stanford University, where he earned a bachelor's degree in management science and engineering, according to his biography.
 He later attended Harvard Law School, graduating with a J.D.